8.4 Embedded Features

 as equity under IAS 32 and ASC 815-40 may differ

-depending on whether the feature meets the net
+depending on whether the feature has the net

-derivative under ASC 815.
-If the liability is not
+definition of a derivative under ASC 815.
+If the

-accounted for at fair value with changes in fair
+liability is not accounted for at fair value, with

-stock) would be separated from its host contract
+private company stock) would be separated from its

-and accounted for as a derivative at fair value
+host contract and accounted for as a derivative at

-under IFRS Accounting Standards but not under U.S.
+fair value under IFRS Accounting Standards but not

 8.4.2 Separation of Equity Components